owkin/FLamby/README.md

 conda activate flamby
 ```

-If you wish to limit the number of packages to be installed you can use argument `enable` to specify which dataset(s),
+If you wish to limit the number of packages to be installed you can use the `enable` argument to specify which dataset(s)
-tests or documentation you wish to make the installation:
+you want to build required dependencies and if you need to execute the tests and documentation:

 ```bash
 git clone https://github.com/owkin/FLamby.git